cadentj/nnsight-docs/docs/source/basics.rst

     normal_lm_head = normal_lm_head.value
     ablated_lm_head = ablated_lm_head.value

-As a result of ablating the head, we see a noticable change in loss.
+As a result of ablating the head, we observe a noticable change in loss.

 .. code-block:: python